 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall Х

 D9 Winter Х

 D9 Spring

 D9 Summer Х

-D10 Yes No Does an open admission po licy, if reported, apply to Х
+D10 Yes No

-D11 Describe additional requirements for transfer admission, if applicable: Transfer students must be eligible to return to last institution attended.

-12 Report the lowest grade earned for any course that may be transferred for credit: C- 13 Number Unit Type 13 Maximum number of credits or courses that may be 64 Academic, Semester transferred from a two-year institution: 4 Phy.
-Ed credit hours 14 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: No Limit 15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 16.00 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32.00
+Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if to return to last institution attended. applicable: Trar nsfer students m ust be eligib Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C- 013 Number Unit Type Maximum number of credits or courses that may be transferred from a two-year institution: 90 Semester credit hours 014 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: No Limit I 7 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 16.00 Minimum number of credits that transfers must complete ] at your institution to earn a bachelor's degree: 32.00